-The seven-year Zibaldone project is nearing its conclusion.
-The first complete translation of Leopardi’s notebooks, under the auspices of the Leopardi Centre at Birmingham, will be published in the US on 9 July 2013 (Farrar, Straus and Giroux) and in the UK on 1 August 2013 (Penguin).
+The seven-year Zibaldone project is at its conclusion.
+The first complete translation of Leopardi’s notebooks, under the auspices of the Leopardi Centre at Birmingham, was published in the US on 9 July 2013 (Farrar, Straus and Giroux) and in the UK on 1 August 2013 (Penguin).

 Publisher’s description of Giacomo Leopardi: the Zibaldone in English

 An extraordinary, epochal, publication-one of the foundational books of modern Western culture, at last fully translated into English.